delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 body.
 The other is the `recursiveFunction` variable, which references the function.

-The same function can be referred to from multiple variables or, put another way, have many names:
+The same function can be referenced by multiple variables or, put another way, have many names:

 ```js